MinightDev/Paperclip/README.md

 ## Updates

+### Paperclip v1.5 Stable Update (25/11/2023)

+- [NEW] Auto detect searching functionality:
+Users can now automatically detect emails, IP addresses, phone numbers with great accuracy.
+- [NEW] API v1 with comprehensive documentation:
+Introduced an API first version approach, allowing seamless integration with external applications.
+Clear and detailed documentation provided to assist developers in integrating Paperclip.
+- [NEW] Free credits for new registered users:
+New users receive 80 credits upon registration, allowing for 10 free searches to explore the platform.
+- [IMPROVED] Enhanced main layout design and user panel:
+Improved the aesthetics and functionality of the main layout design and user panel for a more intuitive and pleasing experience.
+- [NEW] User breach notification feature:
+Users are now notified of potential data breaches, allowing them to stay informed and take necessary actions if involved in a breach.
+- [IMPROVED] Comprehensive and clear documentation:
+Documentation for the script has been revamped to offer clear and informative guidance to users.
+- [FIXED] Resolution of various previously reported bugs:
+Multiple bugs that were reported earlier have been addressed, contributing to a more stable system.
+Other minor improvements and optimizations:
+Minor improvements have been implemented to refine the user experience and system performance.

 ### Paperclip v1.4 Stable Update (15/10/2023)

 - [NEW] Added support for searching by IP address, enabling users to search for IP addresses.